Get Into The Spirit Of Island Life With St. Kitts' Signature Tipple (It's Rum, BTW)

 The people of St.Kitts take their favourite tipple very seriously, and you’ll get ample opportunity to sample a classic rum punch or three wherever you go.
 This concoction of rum, fruit juices, sugar syrup and bitters, served with a smattering of nutmeg and cinnamon, is a popular thirst-quencher, and every bar on the island takes pride in its own formula.
 The question of which watering hole makes the best is fiercely contested, and, while no one knows the answer, you can have a lot of fun trying to decide.

 The history of rum production on St. Kitts stretches way back in time, and the Wingfield Estate Sugar Plantation is well worth a visit if you’re interested in the rum legacy.
-The ancient distillery here was buried for centuries and only discovered in 2013, causing much excitement on the island.
+The ancient distillery, which is a former plantation was buried for centuries and only discovered in 2013, causing much excitement on the island.
 Archeologists have now established that rum was produced here as early as 1681, and possibly even earlier.
 As such, Wingfield is recognised as the oldest intact distillery in the Caribbean.
 The grounds still contain remarkable masonry, including an aqueduct and mill house as well as a subterranean tunnel.
 Archaeological digs are ongoing, but visitors here can stroll the beautiful grounds, set on the fringes of a rainforest, to uncover the fascinating history of this remarkable site.

 Although the island no longer grows sugar cane, several types of rum are still blended and bottled on St. Kitts.
 Belmont Estate produces deliciously smooth, white, golden and coconut rums, and a range of flavoured rums are sold under the Brinley Gold label, including spiced, White Reserve as well as rums naturally flavoured with vanilla, coffee, mango and lime.